Limmat: Navigation

 Historically, the Limmat was an important navigation route.
 In the twelfth and thirteenth centuries, voyages from Zurich to Koblenz are recorded.
 In 1447, the Emperor Frederick III granted the privilege of free navigation on the Limmat and on the Rhine to Zurich.
 Because of the current, navigation was typically downstream only, with the barges being sold on arrival.

 Today, the Limmat is navigable for much of its length by small craft only, with many of the hydroelectric power plants incorporating boat lifts.
 The traditional boat type used on the river is the weidling, a flat-bottomed vessel that is usually 10 m long.

 The uppermost stretch of the river through the centre of Zurich is navigable by rather larger vessels, albeit limited by low bridges.
-On this stretch of the river the Zürichsee-Schifffahrtsgesellschaft (Lake Zurich Navigation Company) operates its Limmat boat service, from the Landesmuseum to Lake Zurich, using low-profile motor boats.
+On this stretch of the river ZSG (Lake Zurich Navigation Company) operates its Limmat boat service, from the Landesmuseum to Lake Zurich, using low-profile motor boats.